 This is it, this is the three-point video system that literally every professional uses to capture a cinematic, professional-looking video interview.
 All you need are 3 light sources and let’s be honest, it is really not that difficult.
 So for your next video give it a go because anything less would make the shot look average and your content creation deserves better!

-Wait, can I use natural light?
+Wait, can I use natural light or ambient light?

 - The key light must be front on and no direct light source shining onto our subject.

 - The fill light must be 50% of the key light

 - The backlight needs to be a hard light and out of the shot.

 Tips regarding using natural light or ambient light

 - Using a window light with no direct sunlight coming through works well as the key light.

 - Make sure there are no overhead lights (both sun or ceiling lights)